robclewley/robclewley.github.io/_posts/2015-04-18-ipython-notebooks-for-literate-modeling.md

 inspirational.
 Autoreload is great for exploratory workflows when you edit module dependencies while still working in a dependent module/session.

-yaml\_magic is not fully documented but allows you to write YAML directly into a code cell, prefix it with `%%yaml` and have the YAML interpreted into a dictionary (as one might expect).
+yaml\_magic is not fully documented (at the time of writing, but see comments below about the [new repo](https://github.com/bollwyvl/yamlmagic) and PyPI uploads!) but allows you to write
+YAML directly into a code cell, prefix it with `%%yaml` and have the YAML interpreted into a dictionary (as one might expect).
 Also, adding a name after the directive assigns this dictionary to a variable with